bio-tools/biotoolsDocs/editors_guide.rst

 **Thematic editors** are well connected with their respective scientific community, experts in their field, have a broad knowledge about commonly used software and are motivated to promote bio.tools.
 The following tasks will enforce an improvement to the bio.tools content:

 * Review of bio.tools and EDAM to survey conceptual and semantic coverage.
-* Development of a strategy to achieve and sustain a minimum information level, as per the emerging information standard (Section 3.4, Appendix C).
-Updates and documentation have been provided through assigned Sifterapp issues (e.g. RNA analysis tools, proteomics tools, livestock and plant tools and Metabolomics tools).
+* Development of a strategy to achieve and sustain a minimum information level, as per the emerging `information standard <https://bio-tools.github.io/Tool-Information-Standard/>`_.
 * Engage with their community, supervise hackathons and promote bio.tools in general.
 * Mentor a student for practical work such as manual curation.
 * Implement sustainable procedures for systematic tool reviews (e.g. bio.tools alert service) and curation standards.

-*Benefits*: A thematic editorships provides the opportunity to become a documented expert.
+*Benefits*: A thematic editorships provides the opportunity to become a curation expert.
 Editors will acquire extensive knowledge and experience about available software in their fields *e.g.* to publish high-quality reviews.
 The editors will train additional experts during training and curation events (*e.g.* hackathons) as well as *via* student supervision.
-Moreover, the ELIXIR framework will support them to apply for further funding to amplify their activities within their field (at least, this will be pursued).
+Moreover, the ELIXIR infrastructure will support them to amplify their activities within a broader context.

 Current thematic editors
 ------------------------